 Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, often behind the uterus, on the bowels, or on the bladder.
 Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.

-The OBGYN doctors at Women’s Health Partners can help diagnose your symptoms as endometriosis and determine the best treatment for you.
+Our gynecologists at Women’s Health Partners can help diagnose your symptoms as endometriosis and determine the best treatment for you.

 What are the Symptoms of Endometriosis